Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

 - As a new user of this website, I want to know the purpose of the site and how to easily navigate through the website
 - As a new user of this website, I want to find the services you provide, quickly and easily
-- As a new user of this website, I want to quickly and easyily find the price list of your services
+- As a new user of this website, I want to quickly and easily find the price list of your services
 - As a new user of this website, I want to see the experience of other clients
 - As a new user of this website, I want to see pictures of your work
 - As a new user of this website, I want to easily find a way to contact you